-Unless your pain becomes much better, or disappears, the medication is usually continued for as long as necessary, which could be for many years.
+Unless your pain becomes much better, or disappears, the medicine is usually continued for as long as necessary, which could be for many years.

-If you're entering a period of remission, where your pain goes away, stopping carbamazepine should always be done slowly, over days or weeks, unless your doctor tells you otherwise.
+If you're entering a period of remission, where your pain goes away, stopping carbamazepine should always be done slowly, over days or weeks, unless a doctor tells you otherwise.

-If this medication doesn't help you, causes too many side effects, or you're unable to take it, you may be referred to a specialist to discuss alternative medications or surgical procedures that may help.
+If this medicine does not help you, causes too many side effects, or you're unable to take it, you may be referred to a specialist to discuss alternative medicines or surgical procedures that may help.